-Can’t believe it’s been almost two years since I did my double eyelid surgery via the suture method and I thought to just blog about how it has been for me, as I have received many emails from you lovely ladies considering to go through with the operation.
+Can’t believe it’s been almost two years since I did my double eyelid surgery and I thought to just blog about how it has been for me, as I have received many emails from those who are also considering to go through with the same procedure.

 If you’re new to eyelid surgery, there’s basically two major types to choose from:

 1) Suture method (Not permanent, stitches on your eyelids, short recovery time)